eugenia1984/english/glossary.md

 - **collection**: refers to a group of items gathered together, often because they are of the same type or share a theme.
 For instance, if you say ``I have a collection of stamps from different countries``, it means you have many stamps from various places kept together.

+- **come along**: is often used to describe progress or improvement over time.
+For example: `The new website design is coming along nicely` -> it means that the website design is progressing well.

 - **compensate**: means to make up for something that is missed or lacking.
 It's often used to describe actions taken to balance out an absence or deficiency.
 For example: ``If you skip lunch, you might compensate by eating more at dinner``, meaning: not having lunch and then eating more later to make up for it.

 - **compliance**: means following rules and doing what is required in a job.
 It is about making sure we do things the right way.
 For example, ``In our job, compliance with safety rules keeps everyone safe``.